theme-ontology/tstp/README.md

 ### Theme

-A theme is any topic of a story that is discussed however briefly.
+A theme is any topic that is discussed in a story, however briefly.
-That sounds very simple, and it is.
+That is all there is to it.
-To do something useful, however, we also need to identify and name themes.
+To do something useful, however, we need to identify and name themes.
 A named theme in this project is required to meet a modicum of conditions.
 It should be:

 **Well defined and coherent**:
-Ideally the name should make it clear.
+Ideally the name itself should make it clear.
 This is sometimes possible with common themes.
-Every theme, however, should have a clear definition written for it.
+Every theme, however, should have a rigorous definition written for it.

 **Context independent**:
 Neither the name nor the definition of a theme should contain story-specific jargon.